Learn how to monitor Wavefront proxies.

 Stopped by Server The Operations for Applications subscription has ended for the customer.

 Token Expired The API token has expired.
-Applies to a VMware Cloud services API token or an Operations for Applications API token, if used for the proxy authentication.
 You must install a new proxy.

 Select Browser > Proxies to display the Proxies Browser.